ab12gu/technical-notes/docs/manufacturing/textiles/README.md

 - Twill
     - diagonal line weave used for denim
     - indigo dye added to denim
+- Percale
+    - cotton or polyester used for bedding
+    - extremely airy/breathable, but crisp rather than soft
+    - good for hot sleepers
+- Jersey Knit
+    - warmer, stretchy
+    - knit instead of a weave
+- Sateen
+    - softer than percale weeve and warmer
+    - horizontal yarn (weft) floats over several vertical yarns (warp) before going under one
 - Fleece
     - made from polyester
     - mimic/feel like wool (less expensive)